pcmillerAcme/docs/source/new.rst

 multiSampleEnable
 -----------------

 Also known in the industry as anti-aliasing, this setting improves the edge smoothness for high contrast borders that are at an angle.
 The 'jaggies', or staircase-like outline of simple renderings of angled edges are smoothed by sampling (measuring / calculating) multiple times the expected tonal within each pixel.
-Though this can slow down frame creation time, today's hardward GPU powered rendering (including ACME's default renderer), any slowdown is negligible per frame, but can add up to measurable amounts when multiplied over many frames to be rendered in an animation.
+Though this can slow down frame creation time, today's hardware GPU powered rendering (including ACME's default renderer), any slowdown is negligible per frame, but can add up to measurable amounts when multiplied over many frames to be rendered in an animation.
 Default is on.

 .. _multiSampleCount: